DIPlib/diplib/changelogs/diplib_next.md

 - The `dip::LibraryInformation` struct now has a series of boolean values that encode the compilation settings, so it no longer is necessary to decode the `type` field to find out if a certain feature is available or not.

+- `dip::Polygon`, `dip::ConvexHull`, and the support structs that they depend on are now declared in `diplib/polygon.h`.
+  `diplib/chain_code.h` includes this new file, so old code will continue to work.

 ### Bug fixes

 - Fixed `dip::IsotropicErosion()` to use the same structuring element size as `dip::IsotropicDilation()`.